sstelfox/stelfox.net/content/notes/libvirtd.md

 I'm assuming the trunked port on the host is eth1, please adjust the following configuration to match what your network has.
-This example is also specific to the RedHat architecture.
+This example is also specific to the Red Hat architecture.
 The configuration will be different than it is here (and I have not documented it).

 You will need to make sure that the package `bridge-utils` is installed on the